ray-project/ray/doc/source/ray-core/ray-dashboard.rst

 The Serve view lets you monitor the status of your :ref:`Ray Serve <rayserve>` applications.
 A Serve application can be deployed using the `serve deploy` CLI command.

-The initial page showcases your general Serve configurations, a list of all your Serve applications, and, if you have :ref:`metrics <ray-metrics>` configured, some high level metrics of all your Serve applications.
-You can click the name of a Serve applications to enter the Serve Application Detail Page.
+The initial page showcases your general Serve configurations, a list of all your Serve applications, and, if you have :ref:`metrics <ray-metrics>` configured, some high-level metrics of all your Serve applications.
+You can click the name of a Serve application to enter the Serve Application Detail Page.

 Serve Application Detail Page
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~